By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Manage & Support Reasonable Expectations Consistently

 It’s not uncommon for a parent of a child with ADHD to have disagreements with their child.
 That’s because the parent (who most often does not have ADHD) may not always appreciate what it’s like to have executive functioning struggles.
-If you ask your son to do his homework, for example, he should just do it, right?
+If you ask your son to do his homework, for example, he should do it, right?
 Wrong.
-A child with ADHD will often require more structure in these sorts of moments.
-That’s why it’s important for the parent or parents of a child with ADHD to be reasonable when it comes to expectations.
-And a child with ADHD may need the said expectation or responsibility overly defined initially.
+A child with ADHD will often require more structure in these moments.
+That’s why the parent or parents of a child with ADHD must be reasonable regarding expectations.
+A child with ADHD may need the expectation or responsibility overly defined initially.

 Break Things Down